gavinschultz/gavinschultz.github.io/_posts/2015-01-30-004B-006E-unknown-16-bit-multiplication.md

 $$</div>

 ### ...but this doesn't make sense
+Two things still don't make sense to me:

+1. All possible values are still 16-bit; we would only start to exceed that if the skill_level went to 10 or higher.
+As-is, the value at `$2049` will *always* be `$00`.
-The only thing I can't figure out is why we did a `PSHS ,B,A` and not just a `PSHS ,A`.
+2. I can't figure out is why we did a `PSHS ,B,A` and not just a `PSHS ,A`.
 The B register, containing the ignored lower byte in 3FFE, was never touched, so why put it in the stack at all?
 Not pushing the B register would also have avoided the issue an extra instruction to return to the top of the stack, i.e. the instruction `LEAS +$01,S` would not have been required.